photo M. Noonan

 Red-tailed Hawks can be found in a variety of places in Western New

-found in parks, towns, forests, agricultural
+York.
+Some of these include parks, towns, forests, agricultural